Custom Steps

 The uses Format

-The uses field references a step definition from a Git repository:
+The uses field references a step definition from a Git repository or a local directory.

 - name: lint